pkhungurn/tasuku/README.md

 # tasuku

-`tasuku` （タスク） is a task execution system implemented in a few languages.
+`tasuku` （タスク） is a task execution system implemented in Java.
 Think of it as a tool similar to [GNU Make](https://www.gnu.org/software/make/) but you have to implement the command line interface yourself.

 ## What does it do?